-Component Description (5) Q Audio-out (headphone)/Audio-in (microphone) jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Com Component Description (6) Q Audio-out (headphone)/Audio-in (microphone) jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional microphone-only devices.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
-To access this guide, from the Start screen, type support, select the HP Support Assistant app, select My computer, and then select User guides.
+For additional safety information, refer to the Regulatory, Safety, and Environmental Notices.
+To access this guide, from the Start screen, type support, and then select the HP Support Assistant app.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(6) ss-;- USB 3.0 port Each USB 3.0 port connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(7) наш HDMI port Connects an optional video or audio device, such as a high-definition television, any compatible digital or audio component, or a high-speed HDMI device.
-(8) Speakers (2) (not illustrated) Produce sound.
-(9) Memory card reader (not illustrated) Reads optional memory cards that store, manage, share, or access information.
-To insert a card: Hold the card label-side up, with connectors facing the slot, insert the card into the slot, and then push in on the card until it is firmly seated.
-To remove a card: Press in on the card it until it pops out.
+NOTE: Be sure that the device cable has a 4-conductor connector that supports both audio-out (headphone) and audio-in (microphone).
+(7) \$\$ \$ USB 3.0 ports Each USB 3.0 port connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
+(8) наш HDMI port Connects an optional video or audio device, such as a high-definition television, any compatible digital or audio component, or a high-speed HDMI device.
+(9) External monitor port Connects an external VGA monitor or projector.